matrix-org/matrix-spec-proposals/specification/20_events.rst

     admins to remove offensive or illegal content that may have been attached to any event.
 This cannot be undone, allowing server owners to physically delete the offending data.
-There is also a concept of a moderator hiding a non-state event, which can be undone, but cannot be applied to state events.
+There is also a concept of a moderator hiding a message event, which can be undone, but cannot be applied to state events.
     The event that has been redacted is specified in the ``redacts`` event level key.